 - Store pages - Classic

-Style the header elements in Options:
+Style the header elements with these Options tweaks:

 - Set the position of the site title and tagline with Layout style.
 If centered, the navigation displays below it.
 If set to left or right, the navigation displays on the other side.